-On 1 February 2015, Industrial and Commercial Bank of China Limited (ICBC) acquired, for cash consideration, a controlling interest of 60% in Standard Bank Group's (SBG) London-based global markets business.
-The company was renamed as ICBC Standard Bank Plc after completion of the acquisition.
+Industrial and Commercial Bank of China Limited (ICBC) has a controlling interest of 60% in the company with the balance of 40% owned by Standard Bank Group (SBG) via its wholly owned subsidiary, Standard Bank London Holdings Limited.

 The group maintains a strong capital and liquidity position.
-In addition, ICBC issued the following statement of support on 1 February 2015, which remains in force:
+In addition, ICBC has issued the following statement of support which remains in force: